Transhumance: India

 Jammu and Kashmir in India has the world's highest transhumant population as per a survey conducted by a team led by Dr Shahid Iqbal Choudhary, IAS, Secretary to the Government of Jammu and Kashmir, Tribal Affairs Department.
 The 1st Survey of Transhumance in 2021 captured details of 6,12,000 members of ethnic tribal communities viz Gujjars, Bakkerwals, Gaddis and Sippis.
 The survey was carried out for development and welfare planning for these communities notified as Scheduled tribes under the Constitution of India.
 Subsequent to the survey a number of flagship initiatives were launched by the Government for their welfare and development especially in sectors like healthcare, veterinary services, education, livelihood and transportation support for migration.
 Transhumance in Jammu and Kashmir is mostly vertical while some families in the plains of the Jammu, Samba and Kathua districts also practice lateral or horizontal transhumance.
 More than 85% of the migratory transhumant population moves within the Union Territory of Jammu and Kashmir while the remaining 15% undertakes inter-state movement to the neighbouring Punjab State and to the Ladakh Union territory.
-Gujjars - a migratory tribe - also sparsely inhabit several areas in parts of Punjab, Himachal Pradesh and Uttarakhand.
+Gujjars – a migratory tribe – also sparsely inhabit several areas in parts of Punjab, Himachal Pradesh and Uttarakhand.
 The Gujjar-Bakkerwal tribe represents the highest transhumant population in the world and accounts for nearly 98% of the transhumant population in Jammu and Kashmir.
 The Bhotiya communities of Uttarakhand historically practiced transhumance.
 They would spend the winter months at low altitude settlements in the Himalayan foothills, gathering resources to trade in Tibet over the summer.
 In the summer, they would move up to high-altitude settlements along various river valleys.
+Traditionally involved in wool cleaning, spinning, and weaving items like shawls and carpets, these villagers now rely on transhumant herders for raw materials as they no longer keep livestock.
 Some people would remain at these settlements to cultivate farms; some would head to trade marts, crossing high mountain passes into western Tibet, while some others would practice nomadic pastoralism.
 This historic way of life came to an abrupt halt due to the closure of the Sino-Indian border following the Sino-Indian War of 1962.
 In the decades following this war, transhumance as a way of life rapidly declined among the Bhotiya people.

+The pastoral Gujars of northern India rely on state forests for pasture but face increasing restrictions from the government.
+This has led to significant impoverishment as they lose traditional grazing land and fall into debt.
+Transhumant pastoralism, guided by traditional ecological knowledge (TEK), helps the Kinnaura community in Himachal Pradesh adapt to harsh high-altitude conditions.
+However, this age-old practice is under threat due to socioeconomic, policy, and environmental changes, risking the erosion of pastoralism-related TEK.